75th Anniversary of the End of WWII, ADVISORY

 Aug.
 15, 2020, is the 75th anniversary of Japans surrender, which ended World War II.
 The Associated Press plans the following coverage before the anniversary.
 Details of the schedule and spot coverage on Aug.
 15 are not yet confirmed.
-Playbook and AP Coverage Plan will have the most updated information.
+AP Coverage Plan and Newsroom will have the most updated information.

 JAPAN KOREA-UNIFINISHED BUSINESS The modern legacy of a dark chapter in Japans history, when hundreds of thousands of people were brought from the Korean Peninsula and other Asian nations to work in logging, in mines, on farms and in factories as forced labor, lives on in the companies that came to dominate the Japanese economy after World War II.
 Many of those companies are still facing demands for compensation that they say were settled by treaty decades ago.
 Critics say Japan has failed to fully atone for wrongs dating back to the late 1890s that overshadow its relations with its neighbors even today.
 SENT Monday, Aug.
 10.

+PACIFIC WAR-75-JAPAN-WAR REMAINS Seventy-five years after the end of World War II, more than 1 million Japanese war dead are scattered throughout Asia, where the legacy of Japanese aggression still hampers recovery efforts.
+The missing Japanese make up about half of the 2.4 million soldiers who died overseas during Japans military rampage across Asia in the early 20th century.
+As the anniversary for the end of the Pacific War arrives Saturday, there is little hope that these remains will ever be recovered, let alone identified and returned to grieving family members.
+SENT Thursday, Aug.
+13.

-PACIFIC WAR-75- A CHILD OF MANCHURIA The hard part for Fumie Sato came only when the war ended.
+PACIFIC WAR-75-CHILD OF MANCHURIA Young Fumie Sato swayed between life and death on the day Japan surrendered.
 Hours after she heard Emperor Hirohitos Aug.
 15 radio speech declaring Japans defeat, she began preparations for an honorable suicide with her family.
 Her father saved her when, unlike their neighbors, he decided his family must live.
 She almost became an orphan two years later when her little sister died of illness after their mother and little brother took an earlier boat back to Japan.
-UPCOMING: Text, photo, video on Thursday, Aug.
+SENT Thursday, Aug.
 13.

 PACIFIC WAR-75-THE PAST AS PROLOGUE The bombs stopped falling 75 years ago, but it is entirely possible crucial even, some argue to view whats now happening in Northeast Asia, with its world-beating economies, enviable cultural traditions and simmering political and military standoffs, through the prism of the Pacific War.
 Even as the tangle of webs interlinking the countries in the region grows denser, the potential for an unraveling catastrophe, from a trade war to a military skirmish to a dangerous, unchecked arms buildup, looms as large now as it has any time since 1945.
 Each of these points of friction is inextricably linked to WWII.
 UPCOMING: Text, archival photos on Saturday, Aug.
 15.